ahmedfouad2016/code_challenge/README.md

 ```
 ### Database
-You will find the database in  ./database/database.sql
+You will find the database in  ./database/database.sql.

-Note: you don't need to import the database file , all you need to create database for project . the schema and data will auto genrated when server start
+Note: you don't need to import the database file , all you need to create database for project.
+the schema and data will auto genrated when server start